-After working at the Vancouver Christmas Market last year, Austrian native, Thomas, felt that it was lacking the meal which most means Christmas to him – Gulasch.
+After working at the Vancouver Christmas Market in previous years, Austrian native, Thomas, felt that it was lacking the meal which most means Christmas to him – Gulasch.
 Thomas has created a traditional gulasch based on his mother’s recipe: BC beef, potatoes and carrots and a Hungarian Paprika.
 Thomas also offers a vegan option.

 From Christmas to New Year, gulasch would be shared amongst Thomas’ family and at Austrian Christmas Markets.
 Now, he’s thrilled to share it with the foodies in Vancouver.
 For a hearty, warming, home-cooked meal, Das Gulasch Haus hits all of the spots.